ACrazyTown/AscentViewer/README.md

 DDIV got renamed to **AscentViewer**.

-The main reason for that is that the owner of the program, [DespawnedDiamond](https://github.com/despawnedd), is not the only one working on it anymore (DDIV was short for <u>*DespawnedDiamond's*</u> *Image Viewer*"), and the second reason is that "AscentViewer" just sounds better.
+The main reason for that is that the owner of the program, [DespawnedDiamond](https://github.com/despawnedd), is not the only one working on it anymore (DDIV was short for ***DespawnedDiamond's*** *Image Viewer*"), and the second reason is that "AscentViewer" just sounds better.

 Looking for old, pre-rename/Old Pre-release Beta code?
 Check out the ["pre-rename" branch.](https://github.com/despawnedd/AscentViewer/tree/pre-rename)